stevavoliajvar/stop_cloudflare/PEOPLE.md

+"log_only_china is one of the most interesting internal CloudFlare variables that is spread all across the internet now." by [abdullin](https://twitter.com/abdullin/status/835379927486709760)

+"Hey Cloudflare, I keep getting Internal Server Errors when trying to login." by [Mayes](https://twitter.com/Mayes/status/991490815846469633)

 "For week I kept crying out to your team asking why I can't access certain website .
 You all played Innocence.
 Your up address shows what even cloudflare thinks" by [OnoDaniels](https://twitter.com/OnoDaniels/status/1271345731690024962)